mewtyunjay/neighborly/README.md

 - **Prisma** and **MongoDB** for data management
 - **Tailwind CSS** for styling
 - **Gemini 2.0 Flash** for easier onboarding of items, providing advanced image analysis capabilities to accurately identify and categorize items for donation.
+- **Mapbox GL SDK** for integrating interactive maps and location services.

 - And other libraries that streamline development.